wsharp07/thesharpdev.com/thesharpdev.com/content/posts/th-iot-part-2/index.md

 ## Integrating into our web service

 Now that we are connected and reading data, let's add it to our Flask app.
-Just wrap the above code in a function and all it from the index method.
+Just wrap the above code in a function and call it from the index method.

 ```python
 from flask import Flask